The first-timer’s guide to visiting Wimbledon Tennis Championships

 But if you want one you’ll have to get there the night before and camp in the designated area of Wimbledon Park (only two-man tents are allowed and you can store your camping gear in left luggage in the park for £5 – maximum bag size 60cm x 45cm x 25cm).

-You can only get one ticket per person, so if you’re going with friends you all need to queue up, but there’s a great atmosphere.
-And this is a queue with its own etiquette, where you get given a ‘queue card’ to mark your place if you need to nip out, with toilets, food and drink outlets, and water refill stations all available in Wimbledon Park.
+You can only get one ticket per person, so if you’re going with friends you all need to queue, but it has a great atmosphere.
+The queue has its own etiquette, where you’re given a ‘queue card’ to mark your place if you need to nip out, with toilets and food and drink outlets.

 Grounds Pass holders can also upgrade their tickets for access to the show courts after 3pm by buying a resale ticket, where people who’ve left for the day let their tickets be sold on for charity.
 Tickets cost cost £15 per person for Centre Court or £10 for Courts 1 and 2.